Dr Helen Vassallo

 Dr Helen Vassallo graduated from the University of Liverpool in 1999, with a first-class Joint Honours degree in French and Hispanic Studies.
 She completed an MA in Literary Translation and a PhD in French, before joining the Department of Modern Languages at Exeter in 2004.
-She teaches a range of modules at undergraduate and postgraduate level, and supervises PhD research in each of her areas of expertise (Franco-Algerian relations, Gender Studies, and Translation).
+She teaches a range of modules at undergraduate and postgraduate level, and supervises PhD research in each of her areas of expertise (women's writing, translation, and contemporary French/Francophone literature).

-Dr Helen Vassallo welcomes enquiries about postgraduate supervision (for MRes and PhD degrees) in any of the following fields: Gender Studies, the legacy of the Algerian War of Independence, contemporary French and Francophone women's writing, life writing, illness narratives, and narratives of war.
+Dr Helen Vassallo welcomes enquiries about postgraduate supervision (for MRes and PhD degrees) in any of the following fields: contemporary women's writing, translation (particularly literary translation), and contemporary French/Francophone literature.